moviet/laravel-interact/README.md

 *  type localhost:8000 on the browser
 *  welcome to interact

-> *configuration file .env (is your choices) please see basic tutorial on laravel.com*
+> *setting environment eg: .env (is your choice) please check the documentation on laravel.com*

 ## Data Built-in